ijpulidos/archlinux-packages/README.md

 # archlinux-packages
-Repository for packages I mantain for Archlinux in the AUR
+Repository for packages I mantain for Archlinux in the AUR.